darrenmason/ng-contentful-product-catalog/README.md

 # fcb-demo
-This example contains an ng app with example contentful integration, material layout and a test case.
+This example contains an ng app with example Contentful integration, material layout and simple test cases.
+Added SVG chart example.
+Added Graphql example with Apollo.
 Further additions can be made upon request.

 <br />